Lysagxra/HentaiSaturnDownloader/README.md

 ### Usage

-Run the script followed by the hanime URL you want download:
+Run the script followed by the hanime URL you want to download:

 ```bash
 python3 hanime_downloader.py <hanime_url>